Innocent Spouse Relief

 What Counts As Unreported Income?

 Unreported income is any gross income that is not reported by your spouse (or former spouse).

 What Counts As Incorrect Deduction, Credit Or Basis?

 This is any improper deduction, credit, or property basis claimed by your spouse (or former spouse).

 The IRS will look into whether you had any actual knowledge of the misreported or omitted taxes.
 If you did not, they will determine if you are telling the truth by whether or not there is a basis for you to be unaware.

 “The IRS will consider all facts and circumstances in determining whether you had reason to know of an understatement of tax due to an erroneous item.
 The facts and circumstances include:

 In addition to figuring out whether or not you had actual knowledge or reason to know of the misreported tax return, the IRS will also determine whether or not it is fair to hold you liable for the return.

-The following are examples of factors the IRS will consider:
+The following are examples of factors the IRS will consider whether:

 Claiming Innocent Spouse Relief can often be tricky and may require further assistance from a tax professional in order to receive approval for a claim.
-To find out if claiming Innocent Spouse Relief is best for your situation, give us a call and we can guide you through on how to best file a claim or if there are any alternative options to relieve you of your tax liability.
+To find out if claiming Innocent Spouse Relief is best for your situation, give us a call and we can guide you through on how to best file a claim.
+We will also inform you of any other alternative options to relieve you of your tax liability.
 Check out the page for tax problem resolution that we have to offer.